CodeSolid/CodeSolid.com/docs/_sources/getting-started-with-ollama.md.txt

 communicate.'
 He has many lines before it, but \
 that's the last line, verbatim.
 ```
 By the way, before running this, if you want to see some serial hallucination, try asking "What is the last line Cool Hand Luke says in the movie by the same name?" to gemma3:4b, and it will make up an answer.
-Ask it the same question again, it will apologize and make up a different answer.
+Ask it the same question again, and it will apologize and make up a different answer.

 Now, let's run it to see that answer we get.
 Note that the -f switch is not strictly needed if you named your file "Modelfile", but it's worth knowing if you want to experiment with more than one file.

 ```
 $ ollama create -f Modelfile coolhand
 ```
-You'll see that -- much like ```Docker build``` -- it will put together a mix of existing layers and some new ones based on hte contents of your Modelfile.
+You'll see that -- much like ```Docker build``` -- it will put together a mix of existing layers and some new ones based on the contents of your Modelfile.

 Once this has run, you can run the new model as you normally would.